Injection Mould Tools Explained - Why Is Correct Design so Important

 |15.
 Sprue bush||This is the point of the tool where the plastic material is first injected into the cavity.
 Sprue bushes can be hot tip or cold tip.
 Cold tip sprue bushes are less costly to make but use more material; hot tips use less material and give greater moulding flexibility.|

 |16.
 Fixed half back plate||Fits the fixed platen of the injection moulding machine and provides the framework for the core or cavity to be mounted on.|

 |18.
 Locating ring||This fits in a location hole on the fixed half platen of the injection moulding machine to ensure correct alignment of the tool and the machine.|

 Our experienced designers design for production.
-That means they know their tooling considerations inside out and can take the restrictions and possibilities of the moulding process into consideration from the outset, designing products that are both attractive, functional and economical to manufacture.
+That means they know their plastic injection mould tool options inside out and can take the restrictions and possibilities of the moulding process into consideration from the outset, designing products that are both attractive, functional and economical to manufacture.